Letlow thanks supporters for pushing her into Senate runoff; Cassidy congratulates opponents

 "His disloyalty to the man who got him elected is now a part of legend, and it’s nice to see that his political career is OVER!," Trump said following Cassidy's loss.

-With 87 percent of Louisiana's 3,722 precincts reporting unofficial returns, Letlow had 45 percent of the vote, Fleming had 28 percent and Cassidy had 25 percent.
-Cassidy said he had called the others to congratulate them.
+With each of Louisiana's 3,722 precincts reporting unofficial returns, Letlow had 45 percent of the vote, Fleming had 28 percent and Cassidy had 25 percent.
+Cassidy said he had called the others to concede.

 Trending News

+“I’ve spoken with John and I’ve spoken with Julia to congratulate them both," Cassidy told his supporters.
+"This is not the result I necessarily wanted, but I feel great.
+I’ve been able to go across our great state for the last six months in the battle of the campaign, meeting people in our state who care about this state, and I feel great for the privilege.”

-"Thank you for the privilege of representing the great state of Louisiana," Cassidy told his supporters in a concession speech.
+"Thank you for the privilege of representing the great state of Louisiana," Cassidy said.

 Trump had endorsed Letlow, who gave up her safe U.S. House seat to challenge the two-term incumbent.